clarkgrangerc/DM-SL/Assignment-2.md

 The question provides a data set of variables associated with house prices in Saratoga.
-We have data for more than 1,700 houses which include their prices, landvalue and other attributes like number of bedrooms, bathrooms, living area, lotsize etc. The task is to develop models for predicting the market prices of houses for tax authorities so that they can tax them at their market value.
+We have data for more than 1,700 houses which includes their prices, landvalue and other attributes like number of bedrooms, bathrooms, living area, lotsize etc. The task is to develop models for predicting the market prices of houses for tax authorities so that they can tax them at their market value.
 We use the given sample to